sandialabs/seacas/packages/seacas/README.md

 The most recent released version is recommended.
 For use with Exodus, some local modifications to the netcdf.h include file are required.
 See [NetCDF-Mapping.md](NetCDF-Mapping.md) for an explanation of why these modifications are required (or highly recommended)

  * Download the latest netcdf-c release from http://www.unidata.ucar.edu/downloads/netcdf/index.jsp
- * `tar zxvf netcdf-4.4.0.tar.gz`  (or whatever the latest version is)
+ * `tar zxvf netcdf-4.5.0.tar.gz`  (or whatever the latest version is)
- * Modify the following defines in netcdf-4.4.0/include/netcdf.h.
+ * If the version is *prior* to 4.5.1, then you need to modify the following defines in seacas/TPL/netcdf/netcdf-4.5.0/include/netcdf.h.
+Versions *4.5.1 or later* do not check these limits and can be run unmodified.

     ```
     #define NC_MAX_DIMS     65536    /* max dimensions per file */
     #define NC_MAX_VARS     524288   /* max variables per file */
     ```

- * `cd netcdf-4.4.0` and enter the command:
+ * `cd netcdf-4.5.0` and enter the command:
     * serial
     ```
     CFLAGS="-I${WHERE_TO_INSTALL}/include" \